Chateau Vista Farm's Reference Sires

 Line of David X Hold For Gold X Conquistador Cielo

-Sire of our mare CVL Sunshine Line currently a part of our Chateau Vista Show Jumpers Program
+Sire of our mare CVL Sunshine Line who is currently a part of our Chateau Vista Show Jumpers Program

 Firing Line is a bay horse bred in Kentucky by Clearsky Farms, a breeding organization founded by Eamon Cleary and later headed by Cleary's sons Eamonn and Bernard.
 He is from the first crop of foals sired by Line of David, the winner of the 2010 Arkansas Derby.
 Firing Line's dam, Sister Girl Blues never won a major race but finished second to Azeri in the 2003 Vanity Handicap.
 She was bought for $25,000 by Clearsky in January 2011.